 Silica dust can harm your workers' health.
-By law, you must pay for health checks for workers who could breathe in silica dust.
+The PCBU must provide health monitoring for workers who could breathe in silica dust.
 To find out who needs health checks:

-- find out which workers do jobs that make silica dust - find out which workers clean the places or tools that have silica dust on them - include people who work near where silica dust is made.
+- find out which workers do jobs that make silica dust - find out which workers clean the places or things that have silica dust on them - include people who work near where silica dust is made.